|Orthodox Outlet for Dogmatic Enquiries||Personal Experiences, Orthodox Psychotherapy, Protestantism and Salvational issues|

 the place of the genuine experience of the Grace of God

-The Church of Pentecost is our Orthodox Church.
-And why is she?
-Because she is the Church of the incarnation and humanism of Christ, of His crucifixional death, His Resurrection and of the Pentecost.
-When from the complete work of Christ we isolate only one part, we over emphasize it and falsely explain it, this becomes one sided and a heresy.
-Only the Church that accepts and lives the whole work of Christ including the Pentecost is the true Church of Pentecost.
+The Church of the Pentecost is our Orthodox Church.
+And why is She?
+Because She is the Church of the incarnation and humanism of Christ, of His crucifixional death, His Resurrection and of the Pentecost.
+When, out of the overall opus of Christ we isolate only one part, overemphasize it and falsely explain it, this becomes one sided and a heresy.
+Only the Church that accepts and lives the overall opus of Christ, including the Pentecost, is the true Church of the Pentecost.
 Can there be Resurrection without a Cross?
-Unless man crucifies himself with fasting, prayer, repentance, humility, asceticism, could he see God?
-The Cross precedes in the life of Christ and of the Christian and the Resurrection and Pentecost follows.
-While they want Resurrection and spiritual gifts, without crossing themselves through repentance, asceticism, fast and obedience to the Church.
+Unless man crucifies himself with fasting, prayer, repentance, humility, asceticism, can he truly see God?
+The Cross is precedent in the life of Christ and of every Christian, and the Resurrection and Pentecost follow.
+However, they want the Resurrection and spiritual gifts, without "crucifying" themselves through repentance, asceticism, fasting and obedience to the Church.
 That is why they do not comprise the Church of the Pentecost.

-At every Divine Liturgy of our Church we have Pentecost.
+During every Divine Liturgy of our Church, we have another Pentecost.
 How does the bread and wine become the Body and Blood of Christ?
-Don't they become through the descent of the Holy Spirit?
-There is Pentecost!
+Aren't they transformed through the descent of the Holy Spirit?
+That's Pentecost!
 Every Holy Altar of the Orthodox Church is the attic of Pentecost.
-At every baptism we have Pentecost.
+At every Baptism we have Pentecost.
 With the grace of the Holy Spirit, man becomes a Christian and becomes one with the Body of Christ.
 Every tonsuring of a Deacon, priest and of course a hierarch is a new Pentecost.
-The Holy Spirit descends and makes a man an operative of God.
+The Holy Spirit descends and makes a man an instrument of God.

-Every confession of a Christian is again Pentecost.
-The moment the Christian kneels to his Confessor and with humility tells him his sins with repentance and the Confessor reads him the blessing of forgiveness, he is forgiven by the grace of the Holy Spirit.
+Every confession of a Christian is again a Pentecost.
+The moment that the Christian kneels before his Confessor and with humility tells him his sins with repentance and the Confessor reads him the blessing of forgiveness, he is forgiven by the grace of the Holy Spirit.

 At every gathering and at every mystery of the Church it is a continuation of Pentecost, because they are performed in the presence of the Holy Spirit.
-For this almost all activities, the prayers and the mysteries of the Church begin with a prayer: Heavenly King, the Paraklete, the Spirit of truth...... come and dwell in us......"
-We ask the Paraklete to come, the comforter, the Holy Spirit.
+This is why almost all activities, prayers and Mysteries of the Church begin with a prayer: Heavenly King, the Paraclete, the Spirit of truth...... come and dwell inside us......"
+We ask the Paraclete to come: the consoler, the Holy Spirit.
 And He comes.
 Wherever the Orthodox Church meets, the true Church of Christ, there also is the grace of the Holy Spirit.

 Every Saint of our Church is a spirit-bearing man, full of the gifts of the Holy Spirit, a man of Pentecost.

 The Sunday prayer requests: "Thy Kingdom come" meaning: "May the grace of Thy Holy Spirit come".
 The kingdom of God is a grace of the Holy Spirit.
-So with the "Our Father", we seek the Holy Spirit.
+So it is with the Lord's Prayer also, that we seek the Holy Spirit.

-The prayer, "Lord Jesus Christ, Son of God, have mercy on me the sinner", this too is done through the grace of the Holy Spirit.
-For as the Apostle Paul says: "no on can say Lord Jesus, if not from the Holy Spirit (1Cor 12:3).
+The prayer, "Lord Jesus Christ, Son of God, have mercy on me the sinner", is also recited through the grace of the Holy Spirit.
+For as the Apostle Paul says: "no-one can say Lord Jesus, if it is not said in the Holy Spirit (1Cor 12:3).
 No one can invoke Jesus Christ but only through the grace of the Holy Spirit.

-Furthermore, only the holy water of the Orthodox remains unspoiled.
-Those who have holy water at your home, you know that no matter how old it is, it never spoils.
+Furthermore, only the holy water of the Orthodox remains unspoiled indefinitely.
+Those of you who keep holy water at home, already know that no matter how old it is, it never spoils.

 This is our faith, the true and Orthodox one.

-To depart from this faith and follow some American recent "saviours" who believe that the Church starts with them?
+Depart from this faith and follow certain American Johnny-come-lately "saviours" who believe that the Church has Her beginnings with them?
 Just imagine what demonic conceit they have!
-The Church exists for two thousand years and they say that from them, the Pentecostals and other heretics begins the true faith.
+The Church has existed for over two thousand years, and yet they dare to claim that from them - the Pentecostals and other heretics - the true faith originates!

-In these very critical times, any Orthodox Christian who keeps his Orthodox faith in Christ, will receive great blessing and great reward from Holy God.
-And this because in this evil and corrupt time he was not led astray by the contemporary idolatry, and the false gods, he did not bent a knee to them but remained steadfast and immovable in our Orthodox Faith.
+In these very critical times, any Orthodox Christian who perseveres in his Orthodox faith in Christ, will receive great blessings and great rewards from our Holy God.
+And this is because in this evil and corrupt time he was not led astray by contemporary idolatry and false gods, nor did he bend a knee to them, but remained steadfast and immovable in our Orthodox Faith.

-We wish therefore that no Greek Orthodox become a traitor, a Judas and apostate of our holy Orthodox faith.
-May all those that were led astray by the evil one due to their ignorance, into deceits and heresies be illumined by God and return to our holy Orthodox faith that they may have the hope of salvation.
+We wish therefore that no Orthodox become a traitor, a Judas and apostate of our holy Orthodox faith.
+May all those who were led astray by the evil one due to their ignorance into deceits and heresies, be illumined by God and return to our holy Orthodox faith, so that they may have the hope of salvation.

 We may all be sinners but when we are within our holy Orthodox Church we have the hope of salvation.
-On the contrary even if we were "righteous" outside the Church we have no hope of salvation.
-All of us who are within the Church, we shall repent, we shall confess, we shall be forgiven and God shall have mercy on us.
+On the contrary, even if we were "righteous" outside the bosom of the Church, we have no hope of salvation.
+All of us who are within the Church shall repent, shall confess, shall be forgiven, and God will have mercy on us.
 Outside the Church who will save us?
 What Holy Spirit will forgive our sins and which Church will intercede after our death for our souls?
 Therefore, any Orthodox who dies Orthodox should know he/she has a hope of salvation.
 However, anyone who departs from the Church, even if he believes he has done good works, has no hope of salvation.

-For this, our brothers, let us remain in our Orthodox Church faithful and immovable with a holy stubbornness to our end so that we may all have, with the grace of God and the blessing of the Theotokos hope for our salvation.
+For this, our brothers, let us remain within our Orthodox Church, faithful and immovable, with a holy stubbornness on our part so that we may all have, with the grace of God and the blessing of the Theotokos hope for our salvation.

 Article published in English on: 21-8-2008.